Medical Policy: 02.04.22

 - “Because of the lack of association between either heterozygosity or homozygosity for the methylenetetrahydrofolate reductase (MTHFR) C677T polymorphism and any negative pregnancy outcomes, including any increased risk for venous thromboembolism, screening with either MTHFR mutation analyses or fasting homocysteine levels is not recommended.”

-Homocysteine testing may be considered medically necessary for the following non-cardiovascular indications:
+Homocysteine testing (measurement of plasma homocysteine)may be considered medically necessary for the following indications:

-- Management of patients with borderline vitamin B12 deficiency
+- Assessment of patients with borderline vitamin B12 deficiency

 - Assessment of patients with homocystinuria